Noise is everywhere, but the damaging volume is mostly in our own heads

 So, what’s the safe way to listen?

 If you keep the volume at 70 percent, or 82 decibels, you can listen safely for eight hours a day.
 Conversely, 80 percent volume, or 89 decibels, is safe for only 90 minutes.

 And if you do turn it all the way up?
 Then, the safe listening period is all of 10 minutes.

 Today’s headphones come with tons of features from wireless connectivity to noise-cancellation.
 But none of it counts if because you turn the volume so high you end up permanently damaging your hearing.
 Love music, embrace your headphones, but there’s no way round it: it’s time we all turned down the volume and turned up the personalization.

 Start with The Mimi hearing test.
-(It’s free, fast, medically certified, and rated #1 on the App Store).
+(It’s free, fast and rated #1 on the App Store).

 Or, check out products like Aventho, the first ever Mimi-personalized headphones that adjust sound to your hearing imperfections so you can listen in astonishing, immersive detail at low volume.